lon9/blog/content/How-To-Use-Twitter-Streaming-API-With-Go.md

-+++
+---
-categories = [
+categories: [
   "Programming"
 ]
-date = "2015-11-19T00:23:49+09:00"
+date: "2015-11-19T00:23:49+09:00"
-description = "Twitter Streaming API broadcasts tweet or some activities in real time.
+description: "Twitter Streaming API broadcasts tweet or some activities in real time.
 It's usefull to collect information for analizing big data, developing twitter alient app etc...
 I introduce to use it with golang."
-tags = [
+tags: [
   "Go"
 ]
-title = "How To Use Twitter Streaming API With Go"
+title: "How To Use Twitter Streaming API With Go"

-+++
+---

 [ChimeraCoder/anaconda](https://github.com/ChimeraCoder/anaconda) is Twitter API client written with Golang.
 This library support Twitter Streaming API, Here is a example for using Twitter Streaming API